 CompTIA Cybersecurity Analyst (CySA+) Training Course Outline

 This courseware bears the seal of CompTIA Approved Quality Content.
 This seal signifies this content covers 100% of the exam objectives and implements important instructional design principles.
 CompTIA recommends multiple learning tools to help increase coverage of the learning objectives.
-The contents of this training material were created for the CompTIA CySA+ Cybersecurity Analyst Certification CS0-001 exam covering the 2017 Edition certification exam objectives.
+The contents of this training material was created for the CompTIA CySA+ Cybersecurity Analyst Certification CS0-003 exam.

 All of our CompTIA classes include access to web-based practice exams.
 CompTIA certification exams are very rigorous and challenging.
 By studying after the class and using these practice exams, you will greatly improve your chances of passing the actual certification exam the first time.
 Exam prep software is included with all CompTIA classes delivered by ONLC Training Centers.

 ONLCs CompTIA certification classes come with an Exam Pass Guarantee.
 What that essentially means is that we want to make sure that everyone is taking advantage of the Practice Test that we are providing and achieve and 85% or better in Certification Mode prior to us releasing the initial exam voucher.
 The practice test is typically ordered the first day of class and emailed to each student.
 Once you email us at [email protected]

 with proof of the 85% or better, we will go ahead and release the exam voucher to you within 24 hours.
 Should you fail on the first attempt, we will then give you a second voucher.
 However, should you decide to not take the practice exam or to take the exam without first achieving the 85% in certification mode, the Exam Pass is null and void.
 Please read through our:

 Exam Pass Guarantee